 How a Brown Spot on a Tooth calls for a visit to Smile 4 Ever Family Dentistry

-Noticing a sudden brown stain between your teeth can be terrifying.
+Noticing sudden brown stains between your teeth can be terrifying.
 What could it possibly mean?
 However, before you start panicking, tooth discoloration between teeth is pretty standard.
 In fact, there are a number of reasons why you may develop brown spots on the surface of your teeth.

 While usually, the brown spot between teeth is treatable, it can indicate a serious underlying issue.
 This can be related to either decay that is growing or just a food stain that is covering your tooth.